 How Does Stereolithography Work?

-The SL machine begins drawing the layers of the support structures, followed by the part itself, with an ultraviolet laser aimed onto the surface of a liquid thermoset resin.
+The SLA machine begins drawing the layers of the support structures, followed by the part itself, with an ultraviolet laser aimed onto the surface of a liquid thermoset resin.
 After a layer is imaged on the resin surface, the build platform shifts down and a recoating bar moves across the platform to apply the next layer of resin.
 The process is repeated layer by layer until the build is complete.

 Newly built parts are taken out of machine and into a lab where solvents are used to remove any additional resins.
 When the parts are completely clean, the support structures are manually removed.
 From there, parts undergo a UV-curing cycle to fully solidify the outer surface of the part.
-The final step in the SL process is the application of any custom or customer-specified finishing.
-Parts built in SL should be used with minimal UV and humidity exposure so they don’t degrade.
+The final step in the SLA process is the application of any custom or customer-specified finishing.
+Parts built in SLA should be used with minimal UV and humidity exposure so they don’t degrade.

-1 to 50+ parts
+- 1 to 50+ parts

-Shipped in 1 to 7 days
+- Shipped in 1 to 7 days

-Parts starting at $95
+- Parts starting at $95

 Stereolithography is an additive manufacturing process that can 3D print parts with small features, tight tolerance requirements, and smooth surface finishes.

 Our thermoplastic-like SLA materials include grades of ABS, polycarbonate and polypropylene, along with a durable nickel-coating option.